Northern Circuit, Tanzania

 A sketch map showing Geo-tourism sites in the Northern Circuit of Tanzania

-On 12th May, 2023 the delegates will be picked from Kilimanjaro International Airport to Arusha for the night at Kibo Palace Hotel.
+The delegates will be picked up at Kilimanjaro International Airport and spend a night at Kibo Palace hotel.

 A close view of the Gregory fault escarpment at Mto wa Mbu area